 - Acme Explosives L.L.C.

-In the second box, list the future effective date, if it is different than the filing date.
+In the business details window, list the future effective date, if it is different than the filing date.
 The date must be in the future, but cannot be more than 90 days from your filing date.
-Usually, you just want to form the LLC as soon as possible, so leave this line blank.
+Usually, you just want to form the LLC as soon as possible, so leave this box blank.

 6. Enter your federal employer identification number if applicable